Harlem512/rm-mod-database/README.md

 # Rusted Moss Mod Database

-Data source for [Rusted Moss Mod Loader](https://github.com/Harlem512/rm-mod-manager).
-Most of these mods can be downloaded in-game using Rusted Moss Mod Manager.
-You can check out my [modding documentation](https://harlem512.github.io/rm-docs/) for information on how any of this works or how to install RMML.
+Data source for [Rusted Moss Mod Manager](https://github.com/Harlem512/rm-mod-manager).
+Most of these mods can be downloaded in-game, once it's installed.

+You can check out my [modding documentation](https://harlem512.github.io/rm-docs/) for information on how this works or how to install RMML.
+Example mods are included in the `demo` folder.

 Here's all the (publicly) included mods: